Romance with a Squirrel (Haiku)

 The snowstorm took a breath that day.
 The sun was a bit

 This scene likely sounds super random.
-And I’m not sure why, but I can’t forget this random squirrel outside my place in Montreal.
+And I’m not sure why, but I just can’t forget the story of this brief romance between myself and this random squirrel outside my place in Montreal.

-But maybe there was something about this brief moment of calm between snowstorms, that hint of sunshine,
+This romance arrived in an incredibly ordinary moment for me, in late February.
+But maybe there was something about this brief moment of calm between snowstorms, that hint of sunshine, and

-Somehow, that moment, perhaps announced for me that spring was coming soon.
+The story of my romance with this squirrel continued.
+For in that moment, I imagined all the hope and joy that this squirrel represented for me; that spring was coming soon.
 And that the worst of the winter had passed.

-Or maybe I projected how this squirrel was as crazy as I was to walk around in this weather.
+Or perhaps I just thought that this squirrel was crazy to walk around in this weather.
+And I like crazy.

 And in that moment…time disappeared.

-My friends might describe how that’s so typical of me and so descriptive of my many romantic encounters.
+Now, my friends might describe how that’s so typical of me and so descriptive of my many romantic encounters, glories and disasters alike.

 But I think that moment sticks around in my memory for another reason apart from human-animal relationships.

-To be honest, I think this tremendously ordinary moment reminded me of a far more simple moment that can only be described with big words and terms like joy, wonder, miracles and the power of the present moment.
+To be honest, I think this tremendously ordinary moment reminded me of what matters to me most right now.
+And right now, it seems as if I need a simple moment, filled only with words and experiences like joy, wonder, miracles and the power of the present moment.

-I think this ordinary memory stays with me because it invites me to remember that there’s something beautiful that I can find
+I think this ordinary memory and these (extra)ordinary words stay with me because it invites me to remember that there’s something beautiful that I can find

 All I need to “do” , sometimes, is just one simple thing…to pause.